 Students learn in heterogeneous classrooms, where every student can learn at a high level.
 As a small school, we get to know our students well, and create balanced classes where every student has peers who can challenge and inspire higher levels of achievement.

 For Accelerated Learners

-Students who demonstrate strong academic and work skills are given opportunities for accelerated classes in Math and ELA.
-Qualified 8th grade students can choose High School Math 1, as well as an advanced writing elective.
+Students who demonstrate strong academic and work skills are given opportunities for accelerated classes.
+Qualified 8th grade students can choose High School Math 1 or enroll in high school level Spanish or French classes.

 Enrichments & Languages